 Stand Your Ground Self Defense Law in Florida

-Back in the eighties, years before the Florida law known as Stand Your Ground was enacted, a handful of states had existing laws that offered immunity from prosecution to those who use deadly force against an intruder who enters their residence.
+Back in the eighties, years before Florida’s Stand Your Ground law was enacted, a handful of states had existing laws that offered immunity from prosecution to those who used deadly force against home intruders.

 In 2005—with the backing of the National Rifle Association—Florida followed suit and passed its notorious Stand Your Ground law.
 The law immediately drew controversy and criticism in the media.
 Critics of the law argued it emboldened vigilantes and encouraged people to “shoot first, ask questions later.”
 On the other hand, supporters lauded it as a necessary and much needed expansion of the right to use deadly force in self-defense situations.